Himangshu-101/Bright-Red-FrontEnd/README.md

 # Bright Reds Web App FrontEnd
+# NOTE: MongoDB is hosted locally, so the website will not show the data cards.
 A modern day solution to the world's problem of garbage.

 ## Features, Tools and Technologies